 Additionally, depending on the post-operative symptoms, doctors may elect to perform a second surgery.
 This is called “revision surgery” and is known to have a low success rate.
 Revision surgeries are typically performed to relieve pain in the shoulder area post-surgery.
 The success of revision surgery is influenced by several factors, including the number of previous surgeries, muscle strength, and tissue health.

 This is often viewed as a last resort and should be discussed only if physical therapy and conventional methods of healing are not effective after the initial operation.

 Though it is sometimes deemed necessary to undergo surgery, they are not often covered by insurance which makes cost another determining factor in treatment.
 In addition to the high cost, recovery time can take months leaving a person unable to work or perform other daily activities.

 Some patients have begun to consider other treatments because of these reasons.

 Alternative Methods for Treating Bicep Tendonitis

-Stem cell therapies are able to help patients with pain associated with bicep tendonitis when the tendon is ripped, damaged, or enflamed.
-Inflammation typically goes away in a matter of days and pain should be significantly reduced in only several weeks.
-The patient’s mobility may increase as the tendon heals but should be closely monitored by a doctor or physical therapist.
-It is often recommended that patients do different types of exercises similar to physical therapy in order for doctors to monitor the healing process.
+Cell-based therapies and PRP can help patients with pain associated with bicep tendonitis when the tendon is ripped, damaged, or inflamed.
+Inflammation typically goes away in a matter of days, and pain should be significantly reduced in only several weeks.